Ultimate Guide to Visiting the Bahamas Swimming Pigs in 2026

 They still do all the things non-marine pigs do, like poo, only they do it in the water where you’re swimming.
 Just remember that when you’re diving in with your mouth agape in wonder.

-6. Be prepared for a crowd of tourists who haven’t read these tips.
+5. Be prepared for a crowd of tourists who haven’t read these tips.

 As the pig popularity has grown over the years, so has the fan base.
-Countless boats, large and small, motor up to the beach every day and the piggies swim right out to meet the adoring crowds.
-Depending on the time of day, you could have Pig Island all to yourself, or you might share it with 50+ people.
+Countless boats, large and small, motor up to the beach every day and piggies swim right out to meet the adoring crowds.
+Depending on the time of day, you could have Pig Beach all to yourself, or you might share it with 50+ people.

 PIN ME FOR LATER